Arma 3: Win

 Kerry rejoins NATO's ranks, but is put on tedious and unimportant assignments due to Armstrong's distrust of him.
 Kerry proves his loyalty by detecting and repelling a CSAT landing operation, and is eventually authorized to command NATO forces, though Armstrong orders him to cut all ties with Miller.
-During this time, several unusually frequent and strong earthquakes occur on the island, but NATO continues to push through Altis.
-Eventually, with CSAT withdrawing and the AAF cornered, Armstrong rallies NATO forces for a final offensive to defeat the AAF remnants under Akhanteros's personal command.
-Kerry is then contacted through a broken transmission by a mortally wounded James, who provides his location and asks for assistance.

-Two endings are possible, depending on whether the player chooses to respond to James's distress call:
+During this time, several unusually frequent and strong earthquakes occur on the island, but NATO continues their rapid advance through Altis.
+Eventually, with CSAT withdrawing and the AAF cornered, Armstrong rallies NATO forces for a final offensive to defeat the AAF remnants under Akhanteros's personal command; however, Kerry then receives a broken distress call from a wounded James.
+Two endings are possible, depending on the player's actions from this point: